 - Security Deposit Limits

 Just because the landlord owns the building you're renting doesn't give them the right to enter your unit whenever they like.
 As a tenant, you have the right to a reasonable level of privacy and quiet enjoyment of the property.
 There may be times when the landlord needs to access your rental property to do a repair or check something, but they are generally required to give you notice beforehand.

 Landlords also have the right to conduct reasonable background checks into a prospective tenant's credit history and crime records.
 Consider reading the following linked resources for more information about your rights to privacy, the basics of background screening, and requirements for landlord entry:

 - Tenant Privacy Rights and the Right to Repairs

 Learn More About Tenants' Rights from a Lawyer

-It's important to know your rights, as well as your legal responsibilities, when you have a dispute with your landlord.
-If you have a particular question or need legal counsel for a legal action related to your rental, you'll want to speak with an experienced landlord-tenant attorney near you today.
+It's important to know your rights and your legal responsibilities when you have a dispute with your landlord.
+If you have a particular question or need counsel for a legal action related to your rental unit, you'll want to speak with an experienced landlord-tenant attorney near you.